 I was amazed at how large the Grosvenor Hotel actually was.
-With several different sections available for eating, there was no shortage of space here.
+With several different sections, there was no shortage of space here.
 When you first walk in you are welcomed by a beautiful showcase of wines displayed in floor to ceiling cabinets.
 From there, to your left is the wine bar/restaurant, with a more romantic, soft vibe and very spacious.

 Past the restaurant is a private dining space boosting floor to ceiling windows and a large feature fireplace, perfect for intimate events.

-Moving to the right of the restaurant you will pass the wood fire pizza oven which is on display to see as well as all their cured meats hanging on display.
+Moving to the right of the restaurant you will pass the wood fire pizza oven as all their cured meats hanging on display.
 Live bands play in the back area, which I can definitely see being busy on weekends.

 There is also a small section at the back which is more of a casual dining space where you are required to go up to the bar to order your food.

 The overall feel of the space is very industrial with concrete floors, exposed ceilings and large open spaces.

 We dined in the back area where you order your food at the bar, however the menu across the venue is the same.
 After walking past their wood oven, it was a no brainer to go with a pizza.
 With a range of different traditional pizza's available, I went with the 'Calabrese' with tomato, mozzarella, roast capsicum and spicy calabrese salami.
 The salami definitely had a bit of a kick to it and the crust was perfectly thin.
 It was a bit soggy, however was so tasty!
 The pizzas are a decent size and can be shared between two.